 Aaron Saltz has served as our General Counsel and Corporate Secretary since April 1, 2020.
 Previously, Mr. Saltz served as General Counsel of Telaria from November 2015 to April 2020 and as Vice President, Associate General Counsel from January 2013 to October 2015.
-Prior to Telaria, Mr. Saltz worked as an attorney in the mergers & acquisitions department of Skadden, Arps, Slate, Meagher & Flom LLP from 2005 to 2013.
-Mr. Saltz holds a B.A. from Cornell University and a J.D. from the Harvard Law School.
+Prior to Telaria, Mr. Saltz worked as an attorney in the mergers and acquisitions department of Skadden, Arps, Slate, Meagher and Flom LLP from 2005 to 2013.
+Mr. Saltz holds a B.A. from Cornell University and a J.D. from Harvard Law School.

 Adam Soroca has served as our Head of Global Buyer Team since our acquisition of nToggle, Inc. in July 2017.
 Mr. Soroca co-founded nToggle in September 2014 and served as its Chief Executive Officer and a member of the board of directors until nToggle's sale to the company.
 Prior to founding nToggle, Mr. Soroca was the chief product officer at Millennial Media (via acquisition of Jumptap) from November 2013 to July 2014, where he oversaw the global product and operations teams.
 Prior to Millennial Media, from June 2005 to November 2013, Mr. Soroca was the chief product officer and a founding leadership team member at Jumptap, the leading mobile programmatic and audience platform.
 Mr. Soroca serves as an advisor at CoachUp, Inc., viisights and Chalk Digital.
 He pioneered bringing both audience data (DMP) and programmatic capabilities (DSP) to the mobile industry.
 He is a digital advertising entrepreneur and inventor, holding over 90 awarded patents spanning mobile advertising and search techniques.
+Mr. Soroca holds a B.A. in Economics and Computer Literacy from Middlebury College.